lungoruscello/PyGridAgg/README.md

 * `numpy`
 * `matplotlib`

+## Feedback

+If you would like to give feedback, encounter issues, or want to suggest improvements, please [open an issue](https://github.com/lungoruscello/PyGridAgg/issues).
+Since this package is developed and tested on Linux, issues encountered on other platforms may take longer to address.

-## License
+## Licence

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.
 See [LICENSE.txt](https://github.com/lungoruscello/PyGridAgg/blob/master/LICENSE.txt) for details.